 OUR COMMITMENT: Bayer endeavors to develop, produce and sell products in a safe and sustainable way that meets the needs of our employees, customers and society, and protects the environment.
 Responsible business practices are the foundation of our activities.
 We are committed to meeting all health, safety and environmental laws and industry standards in every aspect of our business.

 More information on environmental protection at Bayer

 Bayer's position to human rights

 4. We observe trade controls that regulate our global business.

-Bayer supports national and international initiatives that aim to prevent the misuse of its goods or technologies as nuclear, biological or chemical weapons or in the spread of terrorism or war.
-We adhere to trade control regulations, sanctions and other efforts intended to promote international peace and stability.
-We also abide by local laws governing international trade.
-Bayer expects third parties who act on its behalf to strictly adhere to these same commitments.
+OUR COMMITMENT: Bayer supports national and international initiatives that aim to prevent the misuse of its goods or technologies as nuclear, biological or chemical weapons or in the spread of terrorism or war.

 5. We safeguard equal opportunity in securities trading.

 OUR COMMITMENT: Bayer promotes open, fair and efficient financial markets by protecting its non-public information from unintended disclosure and misuse.
 We are careful in how we use and disclose non-public information about Bayer to preserve the value of that information for our business and investors.